MicrosoftDocs/Viva/Viva/insights/Tutorials/analyze-business-processes.md

    ![Add a filter.](../images/wpa/tutorials/add-filter.png)

 6. For **Collaboration hours where**, edit the filter and use an applicable business process.
 Only business processes in the "Ready" state are available for selection.
+7. In **Organizational data**, be sure to select **BusinessProcesses** as as an attribute to include in the query.
-7. Finish defining the query, and then select **Run**.
+8. Finish defining the query, and then select **Run**.

 ### Interpret query results

-The results of meeting queries in which you’ve specified a business-process filter will contain a column called **BusinessProcesses**.
+The query results in which you’ve specified a business-process filter will include a column called **BusinessProcesses**.
 This column will contain the matched business process name for each meeting row in the results.
 If multiple business processes match a single meeting, this column will contain a comma-delimited list of matched business process names for the meeting.

 After the query runs, examine its results as described in [Understand and interpret query output](../use/csv-query-output-file.md) and [View, download, and export query results](../use/View-download-and-export-query-results.md).